eduardo92tr/eduardo92tr/README.md

 <br/><br/>
 I currently live in Spain, but I've always loved traveling and experiencing new adventures.
 Learning about other cultures, and who knows, if the opportunity arises, I would be open to living in another place.
 Although Spain will always be my home. 😊
 <br/><br/>
-🕵🏼‍♂️👨🏼‍💻 I worked for 2 years as a .NET programmer at EULEN, working with .NET Framework 4.7, designing solutions with Dynamics 365 Business Central, and with ASP.NET services and desktop applications.
-That's why I decided to improve my skills and address my deficiencies in order to work at a high level in this sector.
-Therefore, I chose to enhance my knowledge by studying DAM in order to advance and broaden my field of expertise.
+🕵🏼‍♂️👨🏼‍💻 I spent several years working in sports centers and in the security sector, but I decided to make a significant change in my life and focus on a career in computer science.
+I recognized the potential in this field and the opportunities it offers for growth and innovation.
+To pursue this new direction, I am dedicated to acquiring the necessary skills and knowledge to excel in the field of technology.
 <br/><br/>
 I love reading, traveling, movies, sports🏃🏼‍♂️, and doing crafts on the weekends</h3>
 <br/><br/>